tehtea/PineapplePopTarts/CallCenterOperatorInterface/README.md

 * Home - Formatting for HomeView
 * Information - Formatting for InformationView
 * Login - Formatting for LoginView
-* Successful - Formatting for SuccessfulLogoutView, SuccessfulUpdateView and SuccessfulLogoutView
+* Successful - Formatting for SuccessfulLogout, SuccessfulUpdate and SuccessfulLogout

 ## Javascript Code